Ast3risk-ops/website/content/Blog/atproto-is-a-lie/index.md

 >
 >We dreamed of decentralised social networks as "email 2.0."
 They truly are "television 2.0."
 >
->\- Ploum, [How We Lost Communication to Entertainment](https://ploum.net/2025-12-15-communication-entertainment.html) (text licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/deed.en))
+>\- Ploum, [How We Lost Communication to Entertainment](https://ploum.net/2025-12-15-communication-entertainment.html) (text licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en))

 Bluesky loves to claim that it is open.
 However, anybody who believes that hogwash has never seen the failures of Silicon Valley blitzscaling.
 The company owns the entire network, and there's no wordplay that you can use to change that.
 Their commanding presence is not a current issue or an accident.
 It's entirely intentional.
 Neo did not give them money to build something that would ultimately lose them money.